sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 If you're upgrading from Sparkle 2.0 or 2.1 and sandbox your app, Sparkle 2.2 has renamed the XPC Services referenced in the [sandboxed applications](/documentation/sandboxing) guide.
 If you have scripts that reference these services you will need to update them.

-Sparkle 2.2 provides [gentle update reminders](/documentation/gentle-reminders) which background-running (dockless) applications that schedule update checks need to check out.
+Sparkle 2.2 provides [gentle update reminders](/documentation/gentle-reminders) which background-running (dockless) applications that schedule update checks at the least need to check out.

+The `-s` flag to `generate_appcast` and `sign_update` for passing the private EdDSA key as a command line argument is now deprecated.
+Please run these tools with `-h` for more information if you were using this option.

 ## Upgrading from Sparkle 1.x to 2.0